 This can be achieved through soliciting more reviews from buyers, improving your customer support system or even outsourcing customer service to a third party, who you feel could handle it more efficiently.

-In this post I will walk you through the Feedback & Reputation category of the Web Retailer software directory.
+In this post I will walk you through the Feedback, Reviews & Support category of the Web Retailer software directory.
 It covers eBay and Amazon feedback software, message management tools and customer service outsourcing.

 What Tools and Services Are Out There for Managing Feedback and Reputation?